 In this topic, we have explained Character Strings with detailed examples.

-Character-string is a single character or set of adjacent characters that can form a COBOL word, literal, a PICTURE character-string, or a comment.
-A character-string is delimited by separators.
+- Character-string is a single character or set of adjacent characters that can create a COBOL word, literal, a PICTURE string, or a comment.

-Single-byte character-strings used to form the below items -
+Character-strings are used to create the below objects -

 Below list shows the examples for each character-string -